burakbayramli/dersblog/sk/2025/04/aabb-randall.md

 algorithm I’ve found myself using it in some very interesting none-gaming spaces.

-In the case of collisions between sprites in my voxel engine I need to consider hundreds of objects made up of, in sum, millions of voxels spread across an indeterminate, but essentially very large and mostly sparse, three dimensional space.
-Pixel / voxel perfect detection between every one of those sprites is clearly going to be horrifically expensive and so typically collision detection is broken down into two
+In the case of collisions between sprites in my [engine] I need to consider hundreds of objects made up of, in sum, millions of [parts] spread across an indeterminate, but essentially very large and mostly sparse, three dimensional space..
+[P]erfect detection between every one of those sprites is clearly going to be horrifically expensive and so typically collision detection is broken down into two phases:
-phases:

 Broad range collisions – quickly draw up a shortlist of probable collisions.
-Narrow range collisions – use additional detail to filter the probably collisions resulting from the broad range pass into the actual pixel / voxel perfect collisions.
-My first attempt at solving the broad range problem in my voxel engine is a common one and takes advantage of an efficient means of determining if two boxes (2d or 3d) intersect that relies on them being axis aligned – hence the axis aligned bounding box, or AABB.
+Narrow range collisions – use additional detail to filter the probably collisions resulting from the broad range pass into the actual pixel / [object] perfect collisions.
+My first attempt at solving the broad range problem in my engine is a common one and takes advantage of an efficient means of determining if two boxes (2d or 3d) intersect that relies on them being axis aligned – hence the axis aligned bounding box, or AABB.
 If that sounds complicated – don’t